randysongEXE/randysongEXE/README.md

 - 👀 I’m interested in **Business, Cybersecurity, and Machine Learning**

-- 👨‍💻 All of my projects are availabe at: https://github.com/randysongEXE?tab=repositories
+- 👨‍💻 All of my projects are available at: https://github.com/randysongEXE?tab=repositories
 - 🌱 I’m currently learning **C, Tensorflow, Bootstrap**
 - 📫 How to reach me: randyksong23@gmail.com
 - ⚡ Fun Fact: **I can solve a rubix's cube in under 30 seconds**